• Skip to Content

 Physical Education and Kinesiology Major Requirements

-All students must earn a minimum grade of C- required in all PET and PASS CORE Block courses.
+All students must earn a minimum grade of C- in all required PET courses.

 And all students must maintain a minimum GPA of 2.5 or higher each semester.